|Nutrition Facts (per serving)|

 Whisk in the remaining 2 tablespoons butter and the parsley.
 Once the butter melts, remove from the heat, cover, and set aside.

 Make the Risotto

-Wipe out the shrimp pan and gather your ingredients for the risotto.
+Gather the ingredients for the risotto.

 Serve immediately with a glass of white wine.